 Tell us about your production challenge

-Converting fresh tomatoes into a tomato paste
+Converting fresh tomatoes into a tomato puree

 Ketchup – The Asian’s origin you don’t expect

 Kê-tsiap, that’s the original name of our beloved table condiment, comes from southern China, and, here ye, at first it was tomato-free.
 It was a sauce made with fermented fish.
 After a long journey through England and America, the recipe of the tomato-based ketchup we know came to us.
 But how is it made?